 “Typically, Laser Genesis patients in their late 20s and 30s greatly benefit from the treatment due to the collagen production it simulates.
 At as early as 25 years old, our bodies significantly begin to slow down the production of collagen and getting Laser Genesis is an excellent way to produce more if it.”

-Whatever your skin sitch, we recommend hitting up a reputable aesthetics center or dermatologist in your city to see what the treatment can do for you.
+Whatever your skin sitch, we recommend hitting up a board-certified dermatologist in your city to see what the treatment can do for you.
 And TBH, if Laser Genesis is good enough for Kendall, it’s def good enough for us.